 To the degree that appropriate e-mail communications have not been printed and removed in compliance with statutory retention schedules, they must be retained until litigation is launched or sufficiently expected.
 This ensures that the e-mail addresses are permanently stored.
 Once a litigation hold is established, IT personnel who are specifically enabled to handle the. documentation can separate and retain the communications in their original format.
 However, before any e-mail communications are submitted in court, it is determined if they are pertinent to the case and involve any classified material.

 Neglect to retain records and ESI can result in adverse subpoena orders, penalties against the Government, a detriment to the Government’s role in lawsuits, or the exclusion of any information helpful to the Government’s position.
-If relevant ESI was inadvertently destroyed or cannot be located either before or after the litigation hold notification was received, it must be remembered that there is no negative ramification to unavailable ESI is destroyed prior to the issuance of the litigation hold and before litigation was reasonably anticipated.
+If relevant ESI was inadvertently destroyed or cannot be located either before or after the litigation hold notification was received, it must be remembered that there is no negative ramification to unavailable ESI being destroyed prior to the issuance of the litigation hold and before litigation was reasonably anticipated.
 If an employee is unable to find ESI, the employee should describe the information on the missing ESI as much as they can.
 Following that, a detailed search can be undertaken for the lost ESI.